learn through suffering C language learn through suffering

 }

-The result of executing this program is as follows
+The output of this program is as follows.

 DRAGONQUEST3

-direct character array
+Direct character array

-However, if the string contains %s
+However, if a string contains a % character,

 String input